-7.15.1 Appointments to the contract faculty member’s DTC should be made by the fourth week of the first semester of employment.
+7.18.1 Appointments to the contract faculty member’s DTC should be made by the fourth week of the first semester of employment.

-7.15.2 The class sections, service area, or service function to be evaluated should be designated by the sixth week of the first semester of employment.
+7.18.2 The class sections, service area, or service function to be evaluated should be designated by the sixth week of the first fall semester of employment.

-7.15.3 The preliminary semester evaluation (including peer, student, and management components) is conducted by the DTC between the appointment of the DTC and the 14th week of instruction.
-By the end of the 10th week of instruction, contract faculty member’s self-maintained file shall be submitted to the DTC.
+7.18.3 The preliminary semester evaluation (including peer, student, and assigned administrator components) is conducted by the DTC between the appointment of the DTC and the 14th week of instruction.
+By the end of the 10th week of instruction (or at least one week prior to the post-evaluation conference), contract faculty member’s self-maintained file shall be submitted to the DTC.
 Prior to the end of the 14th week of instruction, the preliminary semester evaluation should be completed and submitted to the contract faculty member for review and comment.

-7.15.4 Within the two calendar-week period (no later than the end of the 16th week of instruction) following the submission of the DTC’s preliminary evaluation, the contract faculty member may respond to the DTC chair.
+7.18.4 Within ten (10) days (no later than the end of the 15th week of instruction) following the submission of the DTC’s preliminary evaluation, the contract faculty member may respond to the DTC chair.
 The response may include a request for additions, deletions, or both.

-7.15.5 Within one calendar week of the contract faculty member’s response to the DTC Chair (and no later than the end of the 17th week of instruction), the DTC shall submit a final evaluation for the semester with a recommendation to the ITRC or JTRC, as applicable.
-The ITRC or JTRC should make a decision regarding the DTC’s recommendation by the end of the semester of submission of the DTC’s final evaluation and recommendation.
+7.18.5 Within one calendar week of the contract faculty member’s response to the DTC Chair (and no later than the end of the 16th week of instruction), the DTC shall submit a final evaluation for the semester with a recommendation to the ITRC.
+The ITRC should make a decision regarding the DTC’s recommendation by the end of the semester of submission of the DTC’s final evaluation and recommendation.
+Any recommendations made by a JTRC shall be submitted by the end of second week of the spring semester.

-7.15.6 The final evaluation of each contract faculty member, including the recommendation from the ITRC or JTRC shall be transmitted to the Superintendent/President for presentation to the Board of Trustees.
+7.18.6 The final evaluation of each contract faculty member, including the recommendation from the ITRC or JTRC shall be transmitted to the Superintendent/President for presentation to the Board of Trustees.